cp3402-students/project-2025-tr1-jcua-team3/deployment.md

 ### 3. Write the Workflow for WordPress Deployment

-This is where the magic happens!
-You will define the workflow’s steps to automate the deployment of your WordPress site.
+Next,you will define the workflow’s steps to automate the deployment of your WordPress site.
 GitHub Actions uses YAML syntax for defining these workflows.

-show our deploy file
+See our deploy.yml [here](https://github.com/cp3402-students/project-2025-tr1-jcua-team3/blob/main/.github/workflows/deploy.yml).

 ## 4. Configure GitHub Secrets for Secure Access
 ### 4.1.
 Generate the SSH Key Pair
-First, you must generate an SSH key pair (private and public keys).
+- First, you must generate an SSH key pair (private and public keys).
-Open your terminal (on macOS, Linux, or Windows with Git Bash or WSL).
+- Open your terminal (on macOS, Linux, or Windows with Git Bash or WSL).
-Run the following command to generate the SSH key pair:
+- Run the following command to generate the SSH key pair:
-`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` Press Enter when prompted to specify a file to save the key (you can just use the default path).
+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
+- Press Enter when prompted to specify a file to save the key (you can just use the default path).
 You’ll be asked for a passphrase (optional but recommended for added security).
-This will generate two files:
+- This will generate two files:
-Private Key (usually saved as ~/.ssh/id_rsa).
-Public Key (saved as ~/.ssh/id_rsa.pub).
+i) Private Key (usually saved as ~/.ssh/id_rsa). ii) Public Key (saved as ~/.ssh/id_rsa.pub).

 ### 4.2.
 Copy the Private Key
 Next, you need to store the private key for use in GitHub Actions securely.
 Open the private key file (id_rsa) in a text editor.
-Copy everything in the file, including the
+Copy everything in the file, including
->-----BEGIN OPENSSH PRIVATE KEY----- and -----END OPENSSH PRIVATE KEY----- lines
+>-----BEGIN OPENSSH PRIVATE KEY----- and -----END OPENSSH PRIVATE KEY-----

+### 4.3 Configure GitHub Secrets for Secure Access
+Then, you need to store sensitive data (like the SSH private key) securely in GitHub Secrets so that it’s not exposed in the workflow file.
+- * Steps to add SSH key as a GitHub Secret:
+- Go to your GitHub repository.
+- Click on Settings (near the top of the page).
+- On the left sidebar, click on Secrets and Variables> Actions.
+- Click on New Repository secret.
+- Add a secret with the name SSH_PRIVATE_KEY and paste the SSH private key in the value field.
+This is important because GitHub Actions will securely access these secrets when running the workflow.

-### 4.3.
-Add the Public Key to Your Server
+### 4.4 Add the Public Key to Your Server
 For your server to authenticate via SSH, you need to add the public key to your server’s
->~/.ssh/authorized_keys> file
+> ~/.ssh/authorized_keys> file
 - Copy the contents of the id_rsa.pub file (this is the public key).
 - Log into your server via SSH:
-`ssh bitnami@<server-ip>`
+> ssh bitnami@<server-ip>
 - Open the authorized_keys file on your server:
-`nano ~/.ssh/authorized_keys`
+> nano ~/.ssh/authorized_keys
 Paste the public key into the file and save it.
 Now your server will accept SSH connections from the corresponding private key.
-### 4.4 Configure GitHub Secrets for Secure Access
-You need to store sensitive data (like the SSH private key) securely in GitHub Secrets so that it’s not exposed in the workflow file.
-- * Steps to add SSH key as a GitHub Secret:
-- Go to your GitHub repository.
-- Click on Settings (near the top of the page).
-- On the left sidebar, click on Secrets and Variables> Actions.
-- Click on New Repository secret.
-- Add a secret with the name SSH_PRIVATE_KEY and paste the SSH private key in the value field.
-- Add another secret named REMOTE_SERVER and put the IP or domain of your remote server or include that in your deploy file This is important because GitHub Actions will securely access these secrets when running the workflow.

 ### 5. Push the Changes to GitHub